 WhatsUp? is supported by the Student Wellbeing Service and is monitored Monday-Friday during daytime working hours by wellbeing staff. .
 It is important to note that it is not a crisis service and is not checked constantly, especially during peak times of year.
 Messages sent out of hours will be picked up the next working day.
 Out of hours the app provides these details for the 24/7 support available from the Samaritans.For anything requiring urgent support we suggest you get in touch with your GP or can access Samaritans helpline for free by dialling 116 123.

-To download the app to your smartphone search for 'whatsup' at http://appsanywhere.port.ac.uk.
-You can sign-up using your University of Portsmouth Student ID.
+You can sign-up to WhatsUp? using your University of Portsmouth Student ID.
 Once your sign up has been validated you will be able to use the app anonymously - the only reason we would find out who you are is if we had serious concerns that you were at risk of harming yourself or somebody else.

 Further information on online resources from the Student Wellbeing Service can be viewed here.